emilio/ngn/README.md

 Gotchas:

  * Make sure the interface is not managed via networkmanager.
 Can be done via something like `nmcli device set wlo2 managed no`.
+Actually this might not be needed after all.
  * If you get dbus access errors when using wpa_supplicant's dbus interface, see which permissions are used for the messages.
 For example if you're using `dbus-broker`, you might need to edit something like `/usr/share/dbus-1/system.d/wpa_supplicant.conf` to grant your user (or the `wheel` group) the relevant permissions.
  * There's no chance of having multiple p2p "contexts" / interfaces per device per spec, however there can be multiple groups: https://lists.infradead.org/pipermail/hostap/2015-September/033754.html
  * I got various wpa_supplicant crashes.
 Was ready to submit a patch but it's fixed upstream: https://w1.fi/cgit/hostap/commit/?id=015f6a5a0cd1c8b0d40441b9fd9e4c8658bc9493